- Portland, Oregon

 Overnight at SÃ£o LourenÃ§o do Barrocal.
 (B, L, D)

-Day 6, May 25:Breakfast at the farm and check out.
+Day 6:Breakfast at the farm and check out.

 This morning we'll transfer to the village of Barrancos, for a very special experience.
 The Casa do Porco Preto (House of the Black Pig) is a factory where you'll get to see the traditional salting, drying units and cellars for this special hams, a culinary treasure recognized worldwide.
 The carving of the presunto is an Art.
 During the visit, you'll get to carve a ham and taste loin, smoked sausage and salami along with bread and wine (Alentejo water).